tbryan2/nfl-big-data-bowl-2024/submission_first_draft.md

 ## Limitations and Ongoing Development
 While POISON is promising, it has areas for growth:

-- **Hyperparameter Tuning:** Current parameters are based on intuitive assumptions, which could be further optimized as discussed earlier.
+- **Hyperparameter Tuning:** Again, Current parameters are based on intuitive assumptions, which could be further optimized as discussed earlier.
 We are limited in terms of computation resources.
 - **Max Speed Limitation:** A constraint that may not fully mirror real-life scenarios but is still effective.
 Given more data and time, we could fine tune this to constrain more specifically to individual player profiles but we also suspect this would do little to improve this as a tool.
 - **Target Selection:** Focusing on refining how targets are selected and pursued by the defense.
 Ideally, we would like to incorporate ideas from this paper [citation neede] that utilizes particle swarm optimization on moving targets. or we would like to incorporate velocity in a more realistic manner(??? not explaining this well) . both are complex problems to solve, but are worth pursuing.